SSDP PSYCHEDELIC CAREER DEVELOPMENT PIPELINE

 It’s an incredible opportunity to help shape the future leaders in the field of psychedelic therapy and research.
 As the field of psychedelics continues to grow, there will be more opportunities and needs for passionate individuals from a variety of backgrounds and I’m honored to play my part in helping to connect these individuals with their calling through the Psychedelic Pipeline Career Mentorship Program.

 Mentees will benefit from the program by getting connected to professionals in the field from all over the globe who are doing research, preparing to become psychedelic-assisted therapists, running integration groups, doing advocacy and policy work, and much more.
 Additionally, becoming a mentee may lead to collaboration on research projects, internships, and future employment.

-Please note mentee applications will be limited to SSDP members and alumni.
-If you wish to become an SSDP member, Ambassador, or to start a local chapter, please read this for more information.
-Mentees from chapters outside the US are encouraged to apply, but do make sure you contact Vilmarie at firstname.lastname@example.org to establish proof of your membership.
+Please note mentee applications will be limited to SSDP members and alumni living in the United States.
+If you wish to become an SSDP member, ambassador, or to start a local chapter, please read this for more information.
+Mentees from chapters outside the US are encouraged to apply, but do make sure you contact Gina Giorgio at firstname.lastname@example.org to establish proof of your membership.

 The Mentorship program has offered me plenty of opportunities in the burgeoning space of psychedelics.
 Because of it, I have made substantial progress towards identifying and accomplishing my goals as well as growing my professional network.

 Before the mentorship, I felt very isolated in my pursuit of knowledge around psychedelics and becoming a practitioner of psychedelic assisted therapy.
 Few clinical supervisors or mentors knew much about these topics and/or were not always comfortable speaking with me regarding them.
 This mentorship has opened a gateway to learning as I have been able to explore psychedelics in a more supported and intentional way